Eshu: Umbanda

-Mistranslation in the English language and on Google
+Mistranslation

 The translation errors of English-speaking missionaries resulted in the Yorùbá word Èṣù being rendered and returned as "devil" or "satan" in the mid nineteenth century.
 The first known instance of this came from the freed slave turned Christian, Bishop Samuel Ajayi Crowther's "Vocabulary of the Yoruba" (1842) where his entries for "Satan" and "devil" had Esu in English.
 Subsequent dictionaries over the years have followed suit, permeating popular culture and Yorùbá societies as well.
 Lately, many online campaigns have been set up to protest this, and many activists have worked to correct it.
 There have also been numerous academic works examining the mistranslation.

 The translation on Google Translate took up the same earlier mistranslations.
 This led to a number of online campaigns until 2016 when Nigerian linguist and writer Kola Tubosun, then an employee at Google, first changed it back to less derogatory connotations.
 When the changes were reverted, he changed them again in 2019.
 The translation for Èṣù to English now remains "Èṣù" while "devil" and "satan" translate to "bìlísì" and "sàtánì" respectively.
 Tubosun's 2024 collection of poetry Èṣù at the Library pays literary homage to this episode.